CREAFFuture/CREAFUTURE/Data_analysis/README.md

 - David Zelený's [webpage](https://www.davidzeleny.net/anadat-r/doku.php/en:start) contains theory, and R functions and examples on ordination analysis, numerical classification, community-weighted-mean, fourth corner methods & RLQ, and diversity analysis.

+## Spatial - GIS (Geograhpical Information System)

+- [Overview](https://geocompx.org/post/2023/rgdal-retirement/#fn3) of how the R ecosystem for performing GIS operations has changed, including equivalencies among packages.
+Note that some packages are scheduled to "retired" in October 2023, and learning to use the modern alternatives is important.

 ## Fast code

 - Measure [**how much time**](https://www.alexejgossmann.com/benchmarking_r/) it takes for a chunk of code to run, tictoc and microbenchmark are good options.